lorenzom222/Optimization-Algorithms/LP/notes/Linear Programming.md

 __Selecting a Pivot Row__:

-Choose pivot row that contains the smallest *test ratio*, ration of each constraint to it's respective coefficent in the pivot column
+Choose pivot row that contains the smallest *test ratio*, ratio of each constraint to it's respective coefficent in the pivot column, that is **NON-NEGATIVE**.
+If all ratios are negative, the problem is unbounded.

 Ex.
 - Row1 test ratio = 12/2 = 6 !!